bollu/llvm-multidim-array-indexing-proposal/RFC.md

 Chapel and Polly.

 - Molly, the distributed version of Polly written by Michael Kruse for his PhD also implemented a similar scheme.
-In his use-case, guessing as we perform optimistically was not possible, so this kind of intrinsic was _necessary_ for the application, not just _good to have_.
+In his use-case, optimistic run-time checks with delinearization was not possible, so this kind of intrinsic was _necessary_ for the application, not just _good to have_.
 More details are available in his PhD thesis: [Lattice QCD Optimization and Polytopic Representations of Distributed Memory](https://tel.archives-ouvertes.fr/tel-01078440).
   In particular, Chapter 9 contains a detailed discussion.